 So to give my indoor cats a new challenge I made them a climbing wall.
 (Cue: Spidercat theme.)

-I attached an OSTED rug to the wall and made a perch above the door next to it.
+What I did was attach a large sisal rug to the wall and made a landing platform above the door next to it.
 They can reach the perch by stepping through the open staircase or by climbing up the wall.

 I then threaded some wire through the top end of the rug, right beneath the rim.

 The stitches were about 4-5 cm wide.
 I then measured out where the rug would meet the hooks and at those points made a small loop in the wire that could fit over the hook.
 Then, I fitted these loops over the hooks so the rug now hung from the ceiling.

 I decided to make some anchors on the bottom end so it doesn’t come off the wall when the cats hang onto it.
 To do this I screwed two more hooks in the plinth near the floor, open end down, and attached the bottom corners of the rug to these anchors with some more wire pulled tight.